 Lisbon enjoys a pleasant climate year round, with mild winters and very hot summers.
 During the summertime people head for the seaside for vacation and the beaches can get very crowded, especially during high season (July-August).
-Being located on the ocean means that the temperatures never get too high, and there is often a gentle breeze coming from the Atlantic.
+Lisbon's location by the ocean means that the temperatures never get too high, and there is often a gentle breeze coming from the Atlantic.

-The best time to visit Lisbon is definitely mid to late spring, when the weather is nice and warm and the city is not yet packed with tourists.
-The most important festivities are held in early June, when the whole city celebrates the patron saint, St. Anthony (on June 13th), and other revered saints.
+The best time to visit Lisbon is definitely mid to late spring (April-May), when the weather is nice and warm and the city is not yet packed with tourists.
+The most important festivities are held in early June, when the whole city celebrates the patron saint, St. Anthony, (on June 13th), and other revered saints.
 During the celebrations the city is full of people, with music, street dancing and traditional grilled sardines sold at kiosks along the streets.